yonkahlon/Zenject/Documentation/WritingAutomatedTests.md

 ### User Driven Test Beds

 A third common approach to testing worth mentioning is User Driven Test Beds.
-This just involves creating a new scene with a SceneContext etc. just as you do for production scenes, except installing only a subset of the bindings that you would normally include in the production scenes, or possibly mocking out certain parts that you don't need to test.
+This just involves creating a new scene with a SceneContext etc. just as you do for production scenes, except installing only a subset of the bindings that you would normally include in the production scenes, and possibly mocking out certain parts that you don't need to test.
 Then, by iterating on the system you are working on using this test bed, it can be much faster to make progress rather than needing to fire up your normal production scene.

 This might also be necessary if the functionality you want to test is too complex for a unit test or an integration test.